apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Agony and ecstasy: England fans celebrate win while Australians lament World Cup exit**
+**This $70 device can spoof an Apple device and trick you into sharing your password**

-You can read more about it [here](https://www.youtube.com/watch?v=H65T-zS9xa8).
+You can read more about it [here](https://techcrunch.com/2023/08/16/this-70-device-can-spoof-an-apple-device-and-trick-you-into-sharing-your-password/).

 ## Requirements
 - Python 3.8